Mark-Ball/T1A1-workbook/MarkBall_Workbook.md

 Routing is the process of selecting a path for traffic in a network and routers are the devices within the network that performs this function.
 On the internet, routers direct packets to travel down specific cables to other routers which perform the same function, eventually directing the packets to their intended destination.
 Routers have algorithms which consider throughput, overhead, stability and other factors to select the best route and stores these routes in a table.
 Routing has contributed to the development of the internet by allowing information in the form of packets to be delivered as fast as possible.

 #### Domains and DNS
 A domain name server maintains a directory of domain names and translates them into IP addresses.
-Each website has an IP address, for example the IP address of google is 172.217.25.142, which can be typed into the URL bar to access the site.
+Each website has an IP address, for example one of the IP addresses of google is 172.217.25.142, which can be typed into the URL bar to access the site.
 However this is difficult for a human being to remember.
 Domain names allow the user to enter a name like ‘google.com’ into the URL bar, and as the DNS keeps a record of the IP addresses associated with that name, this connects to the website.
 DNS contributed to the development of the internet by making web browsing simpler for human beings, who only need to remember the name of a website instead of the IP address.

 ## 3. Define the features of the following technologies that are essential in terms of the development of the internet:
 - TCP (word count guide: 150 - 300 words)